mihui/feedit/README.md

 # Feed It

-Stream file from a place to your target
+Stream video file from a place to your target

 ## Usage